 - Pain or stiffness starts in the neck and spreads to the head

-- The presence of non-throbbing headache usually starts in the neck, with episodes of varying duration of Long-lasting headaches from usually hours to days.
+- The presence of non-throbbing headaches usually starts in the neck, with episodes of varying duration of Long-lasting headaches from usually hours to days.

-- Other symptoms with cervical headache include dizziness, nausea, light-headedness, difficulty focusing, retro-ocular pain, and visual disturbances but are usually associated with very mild symptoms (Racicki S et al., 2013).
+- Other symptoms of cervical headache include dizziness, nausea, light-headedness, difficulty focusing, retro-ocular pain, and visual disturbances but are usually associated with very mild symptoms (Racicki S et al., 2013).

 - Upper cervical joint restrictions and tenderness are often present and tested by physical examination.